meeloo/fretboarder/docs/index.md

 * creates the actual frets in addition to the fret slots! (optional)
 * apply some default materials

+## Known bugs and todo list
+* double string instruments (12 string guitars, mandolins, 8 string basses...)
+* no way to ask for a perpandicular fret at the bridge
+* crash when asking for a perpandicular fret beyond the 23rd
+* we use direct modeling in order to be much faster but some people would like to stay in parametric modeling mode.
+For the moment the best way is to use fretboarder in a separate design and import the result in your own design.
+* some sketches are unnamed
+* we're missing design time feedback and parameter explanations (tooltips)
+* there is no way to add global shear angle for the fretboard
+* there is no way to ask for a negative perpandicular fret angle
+* one user has reported a crash on a mac that happens every time

 ## Alpha version = Use at your own risks!
 This is only alpha grade software.